laurentem0514/Roadtrip/README.md

 include syncing a timer, recreating an existing landing page, and making game responsive.

 # TO DO
-- style landing page with form - flexbox
+- style landing page
 - game instructions
+- improve overall content and storyline for game

 # challenges
 - syncing timers